 Rustic Italian-inspired kitchen with bottomless mimosas

 When you're looking for the classy brunch option, this East Village stunner delivers.
 The "Bottega Favorites" section is a good place to start; that's where you'll find the caramel-topped baked French toast (really just bread pudding in disguise) and Tuscan shrimp & grits with poached eggs and hollandaise.
 If you arrive closer to lunchtime craving carbs, there's also a solid variety of pasta and pizza dishes, plus "flowing mimosas" (bottomless for two hours with the purchase of a meal).

-The team behind Hash House a go go and The Tractor Room is responsible for this midcentury-modern space serving creative spins on typical brunch fare, like lolliwaffles with dipping sauces, peanut butter & fried banana pancakes, and maple bacon donuts, served warm from the fryer.
+The team behind Hash House a go go and The Tractor Room is responsible for this midcentury-modern space serving creative spins on typical brunch fare, like lolliwaffles with dipping sauces, peanut butter & fried banana pancakes, French toast logs (!), maple bacon donuts, served warm from the fryer.
 On weekends the place is mobbed, so if you intend to eat immediately, get there early.
 For a more laid-back experience, consider brunching mid-week.
 Brunch is served from 8am to 2pm on weekdays and 8am to 2:30pm on weekends, so you've got options.

 Whether you go for traditional fare or one of several global-inspired egg dishes, one of those being eggs a la Africana with fava beans cooked in African spices with tomato yogurt sauce, you'll leave this tiny neighborhood cafe happy.
 Pancakes are always a prime pick.
 The carrot cake berry ricotta pancakes are the popular choice, but the blueberry 'cakes with a side of lemon curd cream are the unsung heroes.